 Background: Women with breast cancer undergo painful and distressing treatment procedures.
 Hypnotherapy and cognitive-behavioral therapy (CBT) could be considered as an effective therapy.

 Method: In this clinical trial, 50 women aged 25 to 65 were assigned to three groups (CBT, hypnosis, and control groups).
-Eight one-hour treatment sessions were run for each of the hypnosis and cognitive-behavioral therapy groups.
-We utilized The European Organization for Research and Treatment of Breast Cancer-specific Quality of Life (QoL), The European Organization for Research and Treatment of Cancer QoL questionnaires, and The Hospital Anxiety and Depression Scale for the evaluation of the QoL, anxiety, and depression at the beginning and end of the treatment, as well as 6 months post-treatment.
+Eight one-hour treatment sessions were run for each of the hypnosis and CBT groups.
+We utilized The European Organization for Research and Treatment of Breast Cancer-specific Quality of Life (QoL), The European Organization for Research and Treatment of Cancer QoL questionnaires, and The Hospital Anxiety and Depression Scale for the evaluation of the QoL, anxiety, and depression at the beginning and end of the treatment, as well as six months post-treatment.

 Conclusion: We found hypnosis exclusively effective on reducing certain problems of breast cancer patients, such as sleeping disorders and emotional malfunctioning; therefore, it is suggested as an efficient solution for these patients’ problems.